intel/CPU-Manager-for-Kubernetes/docs/architecture.md

 CMK accomplishes core isolation by controlling what logical CPUs each container may use for execution by wrapping target application commands with the CMK command-line program.
-The `cmk` wrapper program maintains state in a directory hierarchy on disk that describes **pools** from which user containers can acquire available **CPU lists**.
+The `cmk` wrapper program maintains state in a [Kubernetes configmap](https://kubernetes.io/docs/concepts/configuration/configmap/) that describes **pools** from which user containers can acquire available **CPU lists**.
 These pools can be exclusive (only one container per CPU list) or non-exclusive (multiple containers can share a CPU list.)
-Each CPU list directory contains a `tasks` file that tracks process IDs of the container subcommand(s) that acquired the CPU list.
+Each CPU list entry contains a `tasks` file that tracks process IDs of the container subcommand(s) that acquired the CPU list.
 When the child process exits, the `cmk` wrapper program clears its PID from the tasks file.
 If the wrapper program is killed before it can perform this cleanup step, a separate periodic reconciliation program detects this condition and cleans the tasks file accordingly.
-A file system lock guards against conflicting concurrent modifications.
+A lock mechanism guards against conflicting concurrent modifications.

 The rest of this document discusses the high-level design of CMK.

-For more information about the structure of state on disk, see [The cmk configuration directory][doc-config].
+For more information about the structure of state in the configmap, see [The cmk configuration directory][doc-config].

 For more information about how to use the `cmk` wrapper program, see